ED attaches assets of firm owned by brother-in-law of Maharashtra CM | Law-Order

 The ED on Tuesday said it has attached assets worth Rs 6.45 crore of a company owned by the brother-in-law of Maharashtra Chief Minister Uddhav Thackeray in connection with a money laundering investigation.

-In a statement, the Enforcement Directorate said it has issued a provisional order under the Prevention of Money Laundering Act (PMLA) to attach 11 residential flats in Neelambari project, located in Thane near Mumbai, of Shree Saibaba Grihanirmiti Private Limited.
+The Enforcement Directorate said in a statement that it has issued a provisional order under the Prevention of Money Laundering Act (PMLA) to attach 11 residential flats in Neelambari project, located in Thane near Mumbai, of Shree Saibaba Grihanirmiti Private Limited.

 Shridhar Madhav Patankar, the brother of Thackeray's wife Rashmi, ''owns and controls'' Shree Saibaba Grihanirmiti Private Limited, it said.

+Rashmi Thackeray is also the editor of Shiva Sena publications such as 'Saamna' and 'Marmik'.

-The agency alleged funds that were allegedly siphoned off in a money laundering case being investigated against a company named Pushpak Bullion were ''parked'' in the real estate projects of Shree Saibaba Grihanirmiti Pvt.
+The agency alleged funds that were siphoned off in a money laundering case being investigated against the Pushpak group and its company Pushpak Bullion were ''parked'' in the real estate projects of Shree Saibaba Grihanirmiti Pvt.
 Ltd.

+The Pushpak group was booked by the ED under the PMLA in March 2017 in a criminal case linked to demonetisation of two high value currencies -- Rs 1,000 and Rs 500 -- by the Union government the year before.

+Properties worth Rs 21.46 crore of the promoters of Pushpak Bullion like Mahesh Patel, Chandrakant Patel, their family members and companies ''controlled'' by them were attached earlier, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)